DustyShoe/InvokeAI-Tools/README.md

 ---

-###  Convert all images from defined board into user assets
+###  Convert all images from defined board into user assets keeping the board assignment
 **Script:** `Convert_Board_to_Assets.py`

 This tool updates images belonging to a specific board and classifies them as assets.